LegendaryLogan1/Deltarune2-/README.md

 1: Download the latest release.
 2:Unzip it into a folder.
-3:Copy your existing DELTARUNE game files into another folder.
-4:Drag and drop the mod files into the folder containing DELTARUNE (Make sure to let it overwrite files!)
-You should now have Deltarune 2!
+You now have Deltarune 2!
 (Patent pending)
+I trust you to only download this mod if you own Deltarune.
 ---------------------------------------------------------------------
 Its time for the special thanks!!